-Online Colleges Offering Degrees in Building and Construction Site Management
+Employment in Construction Site Management

 For students that earn a college degree in Building and Construction Site Management, there are several fields of specialization that one can pursue.
 The options range from superintendent, general contractor, specialty contractor, civil engineer, budget analyst, electrician, architect, engineering manager, cost estimator, landscape architect, and project manager in the public or private domain to name a few possible career tracks.

-Job Growth, Salary, and Related Fields
+Job Growth, Salary, and Related Construction Fields

 The job growth in the greater Building and Construction Site Management domain are at or above average.
 For example, the rate of job growth for industrial machinery mechanic is expected to rise 5% through 2024 and for electricians a 14% growth rate is expected during the same period.